< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * The countermeasures war reached its highest form during the Allied invasion of Normandy on 6 June 1944.
 R.V.
 Jones, working with a colleague in photo-reconnaissance named Claude Wavell, compiled a map of German radar assets to help pave the way for the assault.
 Some of the stations were located by photo or electronic reconnaissance, as well as reports from resistance groups, but subtler measures were used as well.
 The TRE set up a network of direction finding stations in England, codenamed "Ping Pong", that could each pin down the location of a radar transmitter to within a quarter of a degree, with triangulation giving the exact location.
 In a particularly devious trick, the RAF flew solitary reconnaissance missions on precisely-defined tracks, with the German reports on the missions intercepted and decrypted, revealing locations of radar stations that had tracked the aircraft.

 Three weeks before the invasion, Allied bombers and strike aircraft began to attack critical radar stations.
 Rocket-firing RAF Hawker Typhoon strike fighters proved most effective, but encountered heavy anti-aircraft defenses.
-The TRE fitted a few Typhoons with a device named "Abdullah" that could home in on radar sites; it was the ancestor of the modern "radar homing and warning (RHAW)" receiver used on "Wild Weasel" type defense suppression aircraft.
+The TRE fitted a few Typhoons with a device named "Abdullah" that could home in on radar sites; it was the ancestor of the later "radar homing and warning (RHAW)" receiver used on "Wild Weasel" type defense suppression aircraft.
 Abdullah worked fine, but it proved to have a serious drawback.
 German radar sites that observed Allied aircraft flying straight down the boresight at them immediately put their flak defenses on full alert, and the effect of Abdullah was to simply make the attacks harder.
 It was set aside, and attack plans were modified so that the Typhoons flew an oblique course toward a radar site and only turned directly on it at the last moment.
 A better approach to "defense suppression" would need to wait for a later conflict.

 Squadrons of countermeasures aircraft screened the airborne assault force and the naval force.
 The countermeasures aircraft carried Mandrel radar jammers and Airborne Grocer radio jammers, and dropped "Rope", essentially the same thing as Window but cut to 1.7-meter (5 feet 6 inch) lengths to jam Freya.
 Window and Rope were collectively known as "chaff".
 Incidentally, Rope led the Germans to introduce a Doppler detection system for Freya, of course known as "Freya-laus", which was also used on Mammut.
 A similar device, "Wasserfloh", was used on Wassermann.